ByteVerse

 • smaller connector ecosystem than Zapier

-• credit-based usage can be harder to predict
+• credit-based usage can be less intuitive for budgeting

-Best for: teams that want to design work around agents instead of adding AI to old workflows.
+Best for: teams that want to design new work around agents rather than adding one AI block into an old automation.

 3. Relevance AI - Best for Sales and Go-to-Market Agent Workforces

-Relevance AI is worth watching because it is not only selling a generic agent builder.
-It is aiming at teams that want AI agents to run business playbooks, especially in sales, customer success, research, and operations.
+Relevance AI is compelling because it is not only selling a generic builder.
+It is selling the idea of a structured AI workforce.
+That is a much more concrete pitch for teams in sales, customer success, revenue operations, account research, outbound prep, and business research.

 What Relevance AI Does Well